Hey Arnold!: The Jungle Movie: Marketing

 On July 10, 2017, Nickelodeon released an "exclusive first look" at the new character designs narrated by Bartlett.
 Eleven days later, on July 21, to coincide with the Hey Arnold! panel at San Diego Comic-Con, a short scene from the film was released, in which Arnold is presented with a special film about all the good deeds he has done for his neighborhood.
 The film's official trailer was released on October 6, 2017.
 An additional trailer was released on the NickSplat YouTube channel on November 7, 2017.

 During the month of November, NickSplat (a programming block on TeenNick that regularly features the series) aired Hey Arnold! episodes every night from 12:00 to 1:00 AM (ET/PT).
 From November 17 to 24, NickSplat aired a marathon of all the episodes of the series, nightly from 12:00 to 6:00 AM (ET/PT).

 Distribution

-The film premiered on YTV in Canada on January 5, 2018, and had a limited 3-day theatrical premiere in Australia during February 2018 exclusively to certain Hoyts cinemas locations, before airing on Nickelodeon Australia on March 2, 2018, and probably coming soon for movie premiere on 9Go!.
+The film premiered on YTV in Canada on January 5, 2018, and had a limited 3-day theatrical premiere in Australia during February 2018 exclusively to certain Hoyts cinemas locations, before airing on Nickelodeon Australia on March 2, 2018.

 On March 9, 2018, the film received a one-day limited release at select Showcase Cinemas locations in the United States.